 The structure of this course gives students a lot of freedom in how they decide to complete their coursework and improve as a photographer but it is very important that they stay disciplined and do not fall behind.

-The class will meet every third Monday from 4pm-7pm in room I8.
+The class will meet every third Monday from 3pm-6pm in room I8.
 The exact dates will be on the Canvas course calendar once the school year starts.

 Class meetings will include the introduction and discussion of upcoming assignments and course principles as well as class critiques (see below).
 Students are expected to attend each class session in its entirety in order to stay on track.

 Each week, students will have assignments and course material that is due on Sunday night.
 All of these assignments are geared toward successfully completing a 29 image portfolio at the end of the year.
 Peer reviews and instructor feedback will be provided for weekly assignments.